jnssvdl/flashpy/README.md

    - Download the font from [Google Fonts](https://fonts.google.com/specimen/Montserrat) by visiting the provided link.
    - Click on the "Download family" button.
    - Once downloaded, unzip the file.
-   - Locate the `Montserrat-VariableFont_wght` file and double-click it.
+   - Locate the `Montserrat-VariableFont_wght` and `Montserrat-Italic-VariableFont_wght` files and double-click on each.
-   - Click the "Install" button to install the font on your device.
+   - Click the "Install" button for both files to install the font on your device.
    - Congratulations!
 You now have the Montserrat font installed.

-Now you are ready to run the program and explore its features.
-Enjoy!
+Now you are ready to run the program and modify the source code.
+If you prefer to only run the program, you can download the main application with the .exe file and run it directly.
+However, it is still recommended to download the Montserrat font to fully experience the intended theme.

+## Example Program